Ploys

 The website of another competitor all but says that other lawyers stink and that the world is going to end unless you hire them.
 Then you have a chance.
 But they can’t back it up with anything but blather.
 The person at the helm barely takes cases any more.
 He has mostly young lawyers working for him who do not resemble the seasoned, fierce warriors he portrays online.

-The shell game ploy
+The ghostwriting/ai ploy

 A lot of law firm websites are full of slop.
 Could you come up with the same kind of content on your own using an AI chatbot?
 Is that what they did?
 Is the content written for you or to game the search engines?
 Is it done by a lawyer or an internet marketing agency, a master of shuffling content for different crimes, locations, and service areas?
 Is it hard to tell the difference?
+Is that dishonest?

 None of that